We get questions, some more than others. See if your question is below; hopefully an answer is too.

 Why don’t you pursue trails around Emigrant Lake?

+RVMBA has done some work out at Emigrant Lake.
+We’re not sure what the legal status of the trail is.
 This is a multi-juristictional area with many challenges for legitimate trail construction.
 Private land areas, grazing animals, rocky terrain, varying water levels and maintenance are all large issues.
-Add the fact that our plate has been full for awhile means we haven’t given this too much thought (but maybe in the future).

 Don’t we have enough trails?

 Whether or not we do or don’t, AWTA is close to finishing its planned trail building.
 On Forest Service lands, there are only a few relatively short trails left to build per the 2015 Ashland Trails plan.
-Trails on FS lands here require a NEPA study which is very time-consuming and expensive (about 5 years and ~$60k) (Have we mentioned that a few times yet?).
+Trails on FS lands here require a NEPA study which is very time-consuming and expensive (about 5 years and ~$60k for the 2015 Ashland Trails Plan) (Have we mentioned that a few times yet?).

 This is not to say that there won’t be some compelling need for a new trail in the future.